ChrisKnaden/model-compression/README.md

 **models**: Pretrained models to test the pipelines.
 They are "selfmade"-models, therefore, they may not achieve the best accuracy results.
 The naming conventions indicate the model compression technique.
 For example: pruned_45-30_kd_10_resnet110_mps.pth means ch_sparsity = 0.45, 30 epochs normal training, 10 epochs knowledge distillation training, the base model was ResNet110 and it was trained on and safed as the MPS GPU.

 >[!NOTE]
-> You may need to install some external packages.
-Most important one is torch-pruning==1.5.2
+> You may need to install some pip packages.
+The most important one is torch-pruning==1.5.2
 >
-> You may need to change the GPU inputs, if you don't have a MPS GPU.
+>You may need to change the GPU inputs, if you don't have a MPS GPU.

 # Credits